gilaattila95/gilaattila95/README.md

 # Hi there, I'm Attila 👋

-## I'm a Junior Software Developer and working as a DevOps Engineer!!
+## I'm a Junior Software Developer and working as a DevOps Engineer!! :computer:

 - 🌱 I’m currently learning Python :snake: